My project

 To invite a user from outside your domain to your project, he must first be invited to your domain.

 Your domain administrator must take care of the invitation.
 Once this has been done, the user will appear in the invitation list.
+Please also note that a guest of a domain cannot be appointed administrator of a project in that domain.

 If the project is shared, the table lists users from all domains in which the project is accessible.
 An additional column is then displayed, specifying the user's source domain.